-Title Issued / Compiled Applicable (1) 3 - 3: Amendments to AASB 136 - June 2013 1 January 2014 Assets 13-8: Amendments to Australian g Standards - Australian tation Guidance for not-For-Profit Control and Structured Entities.
-12-8: Amendments to Australian g Standards - Conceptual k, Materiality and Financial k-20 December 2013; Refer Title column ts.
-14-8: Amendments to Australian g Standards - Conceptual k, Materiality and Financial k-20 December 2013; Part B c.
-1 January 2014; Part B c.
-2 January 2 Impact This standard makes amendments to AASB 136 and includes requirements to disclose additional information when present value techniques are used to measure the recoverable amount of impaired assets.
+NCIAL REPORT 2014 Impact This standard makes amendments to AASB 136 and includes requirements to disclose additional information when present value techniques are used to measure the recoverable amount of impaired assets.
+It is not expected to have a significant impact on Council.
 This standard adds Appendix E to AASB 10 to provide implementation guidance for Not-For-Profit entities regarding control criteria from the perspective of Not-For-Profit entities.
 It is not expected to have a significant impact on Council.
 Part A of this standard makes various editorial corrections to Australian Accounting Standards.
 Part B of this standard deletes references to AASB 1031 in various Australian Accounting Standards in advance of the withdrawal of AASB 1031.
-Applicable (1) 1 January 2014 1 January 2014 Refer Title column Title 3 - 3: Amendments to AASB 136 - ole Amount Disclosures for Non- Assets 3-8: Amendments to Australian g Standards - Australian tation Guidance for not-For-Profit Control and Structured Entities. , 12 & 1049] 13-9: Amendments to Australian g Standards - Conceptual k, Materiality and Financial ts. e dates: Part A Conceptual k-20 December 2013; Part B k-21 January 2014: Part C Financial Issued / Compiled June 2013 October 2013 December 2013 AASB 201 Financial AASB 201 AASB 201 AASB 201 AASB 10 FAASB 10 AASB 201 AASB 201 Instrumen Instrumen IOperative Framewoi Title AASB 2013 - 3: Amendments to AASB 136 - (v) Recoverable Amount Disclosures for Non-Financial Assets AASB 2013-8: Amendments to Australian Accounting Standards - Australian Implementation Guidance for not-For-Profit Entitles - Control and Structured Entitles.
-[AASB 10, 12 & 1049] AASB 2013-9: Amendments to Australian Accounting Standards - Conceptual vii) Framework, Materiality and Financial Instruments.
-[Operative dates: Part A Conceptual Framework - 20 December 2013; Part B Materiality - 1 January 2014; Part C Financial Instruments - 1 January 2015]
+Part C of this standard makes consequential amendments to AASB 9 and numerous other standards and amends the permissions around certain applications relating to financial liabilities reissued at fair value.
+As the bulk of changes related either to editorial or reference changes it is not expected to have a significant impact on Council.
+SHIRE OF TOODYAY NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30TH JUNE 2014 FICANT ACCOUNTING POLICIES (Continued) d) r Application in Future Periods (Continued) Applicable (1) 1 January 2014 1 January 2014 Refer Title column d) ir Application in Future P fssued / Compiled June 2013 October 2013 December 2013 NIFICANT ACCOUNTING POLICIES (Continued) NIFICANT ACCOUNTING POLICIES (Continued) 1.
+SIGNIFICANT ACCOUNTING POLICIES (Continued) (w) New Accounting Standards and Interpretations for Ap Title AASB 2013 - 3: Amendments to AASB 136 - Recoverable Amount Disclosures for Non- Financial Assets AASB 2013-8: Amendments to Australian Accounting Standards - Australian Implementation Guidance for not-For-Profit Entitles - Control and Structured Entities.
+[AASB 10, 12 & 1049] AASB 2013-9: Amendments to Australian Accounting Standards - Conceptual) Framework, Materiality and Financial Instruments.
+[Operative dates: Part A Conceptual Framework - 20 December 2013; Part B Materiality - 1 January 2014; Part C Financial Instruments - 1 January 2015] 1.
+SIG (w) Nev (7) (vi) (vii)